FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/6-log-management.md

 ### Visualizing Query Results

 CMM supports you in building graphical representations of your query results.
-You can choose from different visualization types, for example, pie charts, data tables, line charts, or vertical bar charts.
+You can choose from different visualization types, for example pie charts, data tables, line charts, or vertical bar charts.
 For visualizing your results, you use the **Visualize** page in the log management window:

 ![Visualizing Query Results](./images/visualizing-query-results_01.png)